Sup norms of newforms on $GL_2$ with highly ramified central character: Introduction

 The lower bound~(\ref{lower}) has been generalized by Saha in \cite{largevalues} and subsequently by Assing in~\cite{TAMS}.
 When $\chi$ is not maximally ramified, there is still a gap between the best known lower bound and the upper bound from Theorem~\ref{thmgen}.
 Finally, let us mention that the hybrid bounds over $\Q$ in~\cite{hybrid}, which combines the Whittaker expansion with some amplification, still beats our result when $\chi$ is not highly ramified.
-For hybrid bounds over general number fields, we refer to the work of Assing~\cite{Assing,thesis}.
+For hybrid bounds over general number fields, we refer to the work of Assing~\cites{Assing,thesis}.

 The proof proceeds by using Whittaker expansion to reduce the problem of bounding $\phi$ to that of understanding the local newforms attached to $\phi$.
-By making use of the invariances of $\phi$, we can restrict ourselves to evaluate these local newforms in the Whittaker model on some convenient cosets.
-This is done by using a ``basic identity" deriving from the Jacquet-Langlands local functional equations which was first written down in~\cite{largevalues}.
+By making use of the invariances of $\phi$, we can restrict ourselves to evaluate these local newforms in the Whittaker model on some convenient cosets. { The values of these local newforms have been computed~\cites{TAMS, thesis}} by using a ``basic identity" { derived} from the Jacquet-Langlands local functional equations which was first { expressed in this form} in~\cite{largevalues}.
 In the non maximally ramified case, local bounds are slightly weaker than needed to obtain our result, and we take advantage of strong $L^2$-bounds due to Saha~\cite{hybrid} instead.

 Actually, we are using the Whittaker expansion of a certain translate of $\phi$, the ``balanced newform".
 The main feature is that it is supported on arithmetic progressions, which enables us to get some savings.
 Though we are working adelically, this fact can also be seen classically by computing the Fourier expansion of the corresponding cusp form at cusps of large width.
 The situation is somewhat analogous to \cite{minimaltype}, where the authors also get Whittaker expansions supported on arithmetic progressions.